ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 After domain verification is done, there is typically no need for the TXT or CNAME record to continue to exist as the presence of the domain-verifying DNS record for a service only implies that a user with access to the service also has DNS control of the domain at the time the code was generated.
 It should be safe to remove the verifying DNS record once the verification is done and the service provider doing the verification should specify how long the verification will take (i.e. after how much time can the verifying DNS record be deleted).

-### Recommendation
+### Recommendations

 #### TXT Record

 DNS TXT records are the RECOMMENDED method of doing DNS-based domain verification.
-The provider constructs the validation domain name by prepending a provider-relevant prefix (e.g. "\_foo.example.com") to the domain name being validated.
+The provider constructs the validation domain name by prepending a provider-relevant prefix followed by "-challenge" to the domain name being validated (e.g. "\_foo-challenge.example.com").
 The RDATA of the TXT resource record MUST be the output of the following:

 1. Generate a Random Token with at least 128 bits of entropy.
 2. Take the SHA-256 digest output {{SHA256}} of it.